KureciPlatek/Cortex_M_devEnv/doc/setup/Linux/gnu_arm_toolchain_setup.md

 $ sudo ln -s /usr/share/arm-gnu-toolchain-<vers>-<host_arch>-arm-none-eabi/bin/arm-none-eabi-ld /usr/bin/arm-none-eabi-ld
 ```

-The list of linked executables here is reduced to some, but if your development environment requires more, just add them.
+The list of linked executable here is reduced to some, but if your development environment requires more, just add them.
 You will see that in `/usr/share/arm-gnu-toolchain-<vers>-<host_arch>-arm-none-eabi/bin/` many more tools are available.
 Like `objdump` or `strip`.

 It depends on what you require for your project (compiling, stripping, dumping of object etc...).